covid-policy-modelling/model-connector-template/README.md

 ## Prequisites

-To get this framework to work you will need to have the following tooling installed in your system:
+To add your model/code to work within this framework will need to have the following tooling installed in your system:

 1. [Docker desktop](https://www.docker.com/products/docker-desktop) or docker and docker-compose if you are more of a purist.
 1. [Node.js / npm](https://nodejs.org/en/download/).